nixops/NoBoundaries/README.md

 # Radio Peer

 Please use the following host if you are demoing via radio: useburst.com(non encrypted) as your peer.
 This is important as if you use it it is non ssl and is only there as accessible per requirements of the project.
+Please be aware of any and all radio operator laws in your country/region.
+We are not responsible for any legal action you may or may not encounter if you do not adhere to those laws.

 # Mounting a radio as a modem